-That report caused a nationwide stir.
-Environmentalists pointed at the report as evidence that fracking — the process of splitting open oil- and gas-bearing deposits with a high-pressure mix of water, fine sand and chemicals — can pollute groundwater.
+The U.S. Environmental Protection Agency, in a 2011 draft report, theorized gas development, including hydraulic fracturing, played a role.
+The report caused a nationwide stir as environmentalists cited it as evidence that upheld their long-held concern that fracking — the process of splitting oil- and gas-bearing rock with a high-pressure mix of water, fine sand and chemicals — can contaminate groundwater.

-The EPA has yet to finalize its draft report or submit it for peer review, as originally planned.
-The EPA handed over its investigation into the Pavillion problem to state officials last year.
+However, the EPA has yet to finalize its draft report or submit it for peer review.
+Last year, the EPA handed its Pavillion area investigation over to the state.